17. Input Handlers

 Common methods to define for text input include:

 Sub-class from sublime_plugin.ListInputHandlers to create an Input Handler that functions similar to a drop-down list, allowing the user to select from a number of options.
-“Fuzzy searching” in the list is provided automatically.
+“Fuzzy searching” in the list is provided automatically similar to how the Command Palette functions.
 A default selection can be provided if desired.

 Common methods to define for list input include: